grammyjs/website/site/docs/guide/README.md

 You can see it as a complete collection of all of the useful “tooltip explanations”, normally found by hovering your cursor over any element of grammY in a code editor.
 Some central topics of grammY have brief outlines in the API Reference too.

-::: tip Join the community!
+::: tip Join the Community!
 We have a friendly [community chat](https://t.me/grammyjs) on Telegram that welcomes all new members.
 Join us to get assistance, ask questions, and learn tips and tricks for your next bot project.
 :::